The Circle (2017 film): Plot

 Through her friend Annie, call center intern Mae Holland secures a customer support position at The Circle, a tech and social media company.
-Mae takes the job, hoping to support her parents, particularly her father who suffers from multiple sclerosis, while her long time friend Mercer is less supportive.
+Mae takes the job, hoping to support her parents, particularly her father who suffers from multiple sclerosis, while her longtime friend Mercer is less supportive.
 At a company meeting, CEO Eamon Bailey introduces SeeChange, which uses small cameras placed anywhere to provide real-time high-quality video.
 Mae rises in The Circle, embracing social networking and meeting Ty Lafitte, who displays suspicion of other, more enthusiastic employees.
 At an outdoor company rally emphasizing the need for accountability in politics, The Circle's Chief Operating Officer, Tom Stenton, introduces Congresswoman Olivia Santos, who has agreed to open her daily workings to the public through SeeChange.
 Ty subsequently shows Mae the area containing the cloud server where all information collected by SeeChange is to be stored.
 Ty is the creator of TrueYou, the Circle's social network.
 Ty says that TrueYou has grown out of his control, and its current utilization is not what he intended.

 Later, Mae's mother shows Mae a picture of a chandelier Mercer made from deer antlers.
 She photographs it and shares it on her Circle profile.
 The image attracts negative attention to Mercer, with people accusing him of killing the deer.
 Mercer confronts Mae at work and tells her to leave him alone.
 Distressed, Mae goes kayaking at night and the rough waters cause her kayak to capsize, requiring rescue by the Coast Guard, who were alerted to the emergency through SeeChange cameras, which recorded her acquiring the kayak and capsizing it.
 At the next meeting, Eamon introduces Mae to the crowd and they discuss her experience of the rescue, which moves her to become the first "Circler" to go "completely transparent," which involves wearing a small camera and exposing her life to the world twenty-four hours a day.
 This damages her relationships with her parents and Annie, as Mae accidentally exposes private aspects of their lives, and they distance themselves from her as a result.